conjugateprior/jca/README.md

 You can give any mixture of files and folder names.
-If a folder name is provided then the documents within that folder will be analysed, but the tools don't look into any subfolders that might be down there too.
+If a folder name is provided then the documents within that folder will be analyzed, but the tools don't look into any sub-folders that might be down there too.

 Unix / Mac folk might find it more convenient to add